 Interested parties should complete the application form, available from the companies website to initially register their interest.
 A site visit/audit needs to be conducted, which includes a briefing of all teaching staff and management of the materials and controls involved, etc. (There is no obligation to progress to approved status following a site visit and this site visit is offered without charge – travel expenses only).
 Following a site visit, should a school wish to adopt the programme, a licence agreement needs to be signed, after which, all teaching syllabus, coursework materials and examination/question papers, etc may be issued.
 The school then registers all new students with Speciality Welds (online) which will then generate the necessary test record/issue numbers.
 The school then commences training and upon completion, the school provides the necessary evidence and due-diligence of the students ability/course work, etc; so appropriate, certification may be issued.
 Speciality Welds is a registered ISO 9001 quality approved organisation and is audited under EAL’s test centre rules to ensure the highest possible qualty standards exist.

 The process may sound a complex one, but is very easy and straight-forward to implement and the teaching documents provide a detailed road map through the course.
 The programme is presently running with two approved schools, one in the UK and one in the USA and the course has been delivered in Sweden, twice, for two commercial operators.
-We presently have registered interest from dive schools and specialist training providers in Spain, Belgium, Finland, Sweden, Norway, Greece, South Africa, Australia and UAE.
+We presently have registered interest from dive schools and specialist training providers in Belgium, Finland, Sweden, Norway, Greece, South Africa, Australia and Malaysia.

 WHAT QUALIFICATION IS ISSUED?

 EAL issue certificates under the International Institute of Welding (IIW) and the European Welding Federation (EWF) against document 570-01 for fillet welder – plate, with certificates of approval issued under our Zurich (UKAS/SAFed) accreditation to either;

 • AWS D3.6-99